top of page

 BEAUTY AND THE BEAST PANTOMIME SCRIPT

-BEAUTY & THE BEAST PANTO SCRIPT EXCERPT
+EXCERPT - BEAUTY AND THE BEAST PANTO SCRIPT

 CAPUCINE has interrupted JACQUES’ doomed attempts to train FELIX, a giant French Poodle.
 They are both much taken with her…